cxl-micron-reskit/famfs/user/README.md

 You can enable passwordless sudo for user 'fred' in your test systems and VMs as follows:

+    # Substitute your username for "fred", and run this command as root
     echo "fred ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/fred

+:bangbang: **Important:** If you do not enable passwordless sudo for your account, smoke tests will not run correctly.
+If you run the entire smoke test suite under sudo (e.g. ```sudo make smoke```), it it will not work correctly because the smoke tests expect to be running as a non-privileged user except when the smoke tests invoke sudo.

 If you have already successfully built famfs and configured a pmem device, you can run smoke tests as follows: